DUznanski/vornmath/README.md

 Let's look at multiplication.  `mul` has, including filling and return-only versions, 593 distinct valid signatures, in a dozen or so patterns, all of which have to actually work.
-This is already too many to have each one represented directly in the source file - I know, because I tried it:  it would be about the same size as the vornmath library is as a whole right now.
+This is already too many to have each one represented directly in the source file - I know, because I tried it:  it would be about half the size as the vornmath library is as a whole right now.
 Worse still would be `fill`, which has tens of millions of signatures, almost none of which will ever actually get used, and I'm not about to try to judge which ones are actually sane.
 So these have to get generated at some point at runtime, and as late as possible is the best choice.

 Meanwhile, the work required to calculate which function to call in the first place (and indeed whether that is a usable function!) is quite complicated.
 By